-This example is applicable to WinForms and ASP.NET applications.
+- This example is applicable to WinForms and ASP.NET applications.
 However, in WinForms applications, the lookup editor already has the built-in filtering support.
 So, the customizations demonstrated here make sense in ASP.NET applications only.
-Mobile applications do not support the report preview mechanism, so the approach described in this topic cannot be implemented in the Mobile platform.

 Determine the key type used in the parameter's type (passed to ObjectTypeName in the previous step).
 Create a parameter of the same key type (e.g., Guid or int).
 Enable "Support the collection of standard values".
 Specify the DataSource, created in the previous step.
 Set DisplayMember to the name of the property storing the human-readable identifier of the parameter (e.g., Name).
 Set ValueMember to the name of the parameter's key property (e.g., Oid).

 As the result, the parameter's lookup will be filtered according to the specified criteria.

 The previous section described how to specify a static filter at design time.
 However, the filtering expression can include other parameter values, so you can use Cascading Parameters to change the filter an runtime when previewing the report.
 Note that the filtering is performed on the client side in this instance.